OliverFlecke/OliverFlecke.github.io/README.md

 ## Publish the site

-Publish the site using `scripts/publish.sh`.
+The site will be automatically build and published when pushed to master using Github Actions.

+Otherwise it can be published from your local repository using `scripts/publish.sh`.

 ## Serve the website locally